 What are the different types of pelvic organ prolapse?

-- Cystocele – this is the name often used if the prolapse involves the urethra (the tube through which urine passes from the bladder to the outside).
+- Cystocele – this is where there is prolapse of the bladder into the vagina.
 This is the most common type of prolapse.

 - Uterine prolapse – this is the second most common type and is the name if there is prolapse of the womb (uterus) into the vagina.